torokmark/scjp-jegyzet/ch8_inner_classes.md

 To *use* the inner class you must make an instance of it somewhere *within the method but below the inner class definition*.

 ### What a Method-Local Inner Object Can and Can't Do ###
-*A method-local inner class can be instantiated only within the method where the inner class is defined. he inner class object cannot use the local variables of the method the inner class is in.* the local variables aren't guaranteed to be alive as long as the method-local inner class object, the inner class object can't use them. *Unless the local variables are marked `final`!*
+*A method-local inner class can be instantiated only within the method where the inner class is defined.
+The inner class object cannot use the local variables of the method the inner class is in.*
+The local variables aren't guaranteed to be alive as long as the method-local inner class object, the inner class object can't use them. *Unless the local variables are marked `final`!*
 You can't, for example, mark a method-local inner class `public`, `private`, `protected`, `static`, `transient`, and the like.
 For the purpose of the exam, the only modifiers you can apply to a method-local inner class are `abstract` or `final`.

 A local class declared in a `static` method has access to only `static` members of the enclosing class, since there is no associated instance of the enclosing class.